 \begin{definition}[canonical extension of an extended-real-valued function] The \emph{canonical extension} of \(\func{f}{X}{\Rinf}\) is the function \(\func{\tilde f}{\R^n}{\Rinf}\) given by

 \end{definition}

 Extensions defined in \cref{def:fext,def:Text} inherit many properties of the original functions/operators.
 For instance, the canonical extension \(\ffunc{\tilde T}{\R^n}{\R^n}\) has the same domain, range, and graph of \(\ffunc{T}{X}{Y}\), while \(\func{\tilde f}{\R^n}{\Rinf}\) shares epigraph and effective domain with \(\func{f}{X}{\Rinf}\), and is convex if and only if \(\tilde f\) is.
 Nevertheless, we note that the extension \(\tilde f\) may fail to be lsc (on \(\R^n\)) even when \(\func{f}{X}{\Rinf}\) is (on \(X\)), and similarly outer semicontinuity of \(T\) does not guarantee the same property for \(\tilde T\).
-Therefore special care is needed to deal with this discrepancy.
-We keep such discussion minimal in this paper, and refer the readers to the preprint \cite{themelis2025natural} for a detailed discussion; for self-containedness, the needed proofs can also be found in the appendix.
+Therefore, special care is needed to deal with this discrepancy.
+We keep such discussion minimal in this paper, and refer the readers to \cite{themelis2026natural} for a detailed discussion.

-The following lemma clarifies the relation between the hulls of a function defined on \(X\subseteq\R^n\) and its canonical extension.
+The following lemma clarifies the relation between the hulls of a function defined on \(X\subseteq\R^n\) and those of its canonical extension.

 \begin{fact}[{\cite[Lem.
-2.13]{themelis2025natural}}] Let \(\func{f}{X}{\Rinf}\) be proper and let \(\func{\tilde f}{\R^n}{\Rinf}\) be its canonical extension as in \cref{def:fext}.
+2.13]{themelis2026natural}}] Let \(\func{f}{X}{\Rinf}\) be proper and let \(\func{\tilde f}{\R^n}{\Rinf}\) be its canonical extension as in \cref{def:fext}.
 Then, the following hold: \begin{enumerate} \item \(\closure f=(\closure\tilde f)\restr_X\).
 In particular, \(f\) is lsc iff there exists an lsc (not necessarily proper) function \(\func{\hat f}{\R^n}{\Rinf}\) such that \(f=\hat f\restr_X\). \item \( \tilde f^{**}\restr_X=(\conv*\tilde f)\restr_X=\conv*f \leq \conv f=(\conv\tilde f)\restr_X \).
 The inequality holds as equality whenever \(\tilde f\) is 1-coercive. \item \(f\) is convex iff \(\tilde f\) is convex.
 In this case, one has that \(\conv*f=\closure f\). \end{enumerate} \end{fact}

 \begin{fact}[{\cite[Lem.
-2.15]{themelis2025natural}}] For any \(\func{f}{X}{\Rinf}\) with \(X\subseteq\R^n\) nonempty, one has that \(\inf f=\inf\closure f=\inf\conv*f\) and \(\argmin f\subseteq\argmin\closure f\subseteq\argmin\conv*f\). \end{fact}
+2.15]{themelis2026natural}}] For any \(\func{f}{X}{\Rinf}\) with \(X\subseteq\R^n\) nonempty, one has that \(\inf f=\inf\closure f=\inf\conv*f\) and \(\argmin f\subseteq\argmin\closure f\subseteq\argmin\conv*f\). \end{fact}